-- a. e.
-Section 4.
-B. describes the NCUC's inspection priorities.
-The inspection priorities meet PHMSA's requirements. - f.
+- f.
 There were no issues found with inspection units. - 3 (Compliance Procedures) Does the state have written procedures to identify steps to be taken from the discovery to resolution of a probable violation?
-Chapter 5.1
+Chapter 5.1 a.
+The second paragraph of Section 5 R states letter to be addressed to the appropriate operator contact (which should be a company officer, system owner, mayor or other responsible party).

-Yes = 3 No = 0 Needs Improvement = 1-2 - a.
+- a.
 Procedures to notify an operator (company officer) when a noncompliance is identified - b.
 Procedures to routinely review progress of compliance actions to prevent delays or breakdowns - c.
 Procedures regarding closing outstanding probable violations